Gros Horloge Rouen Normandy France copyright French Moments

 the belfry © French Moments

-The Gros Horloge is flanked by a Gothic belfry built between the 14th and the 15th centuries, which houses the bells linked to the clock’s movement.
 The Gros Horloge and its belfry have been listed as a historic monument since 1862.

-The museum houses the clockmaker’s workshop, the bells, the weights, the machinery and the dome of the bell tower.
-The various exhibition rooms are related to the building and the history of Rouen.
 A climb to the upper terrace offers a fine panoramic view of the city’s roofs and the Rouen Cathedral in the distance.

 Visit the Tourist Board website of Rouen for more info.

-Other astronomical clocks of interest in France
+Other Astronomical Clocks of Interest in France

 Strasbourg Cathedral

-Clock of Aix-en-P.
+Clock of Aix-en-Provence

 Beauvais Cathedral